-This governing body for men is composed of one representative from each men's residence hall and the following men's organizations: Agriculture Council, Alpha Phi Omega, Blue Key, Men's Inter-Co-op Council, Engineering Council.
-Excalibur.
-Green Helmet.
-Interfraternity Council, Junior American Veterinary Medicine Association, Kappa Alpha Mu, Men's Glee Club, Officers Club, Varsity Club and YMCA.
+This governing body for men is composed of one representative from each men's residence hall and the following men's organizations: Agriculture Council, Alpha Phi Omega, Blue Key, Men's Inter-Co-op Council, Engineering Council, Excalibur, Green Helmet, Interfraternity Council, Junior American Veterinary Medicine Association, Kappa Alpha Mu, Men's Glee Club, Officers Club, Varsity Club and YMCA.
 Visitors are welcome to attend the meetings every two weeks.
 The Council is represented on the All-University Judiciary and the Student-Faculty Social Committee.

-AWS and the Men's Council sponsor the annual Activities Carnival and STUN.
-To foster a better relationship between the University and the community, the Council annually takes a group of students from the Michigan School for the Blind to an MSU athletic event.
+AWS and the Men's Council sponsor the annual Activities Carnival, STUN, Winter Blood Drive, and the Student Guide program.
+To foster a better relation between the University and the community, the Council annually takes a group of students from the Michigan School for the Blind to an MSU athletic event.